Judges for Justice v. Nakamoto

 - Order Denying Petition (9/9/20)

 Damon Key Leong Kupchak Hastert (Robert Thomas and Mark Murakami) represents Judges for Justice in its appeal of the order denying the motion to unseal and imposing sanctions.
 On November 30, 2020, Judges for Justice asked the Hawai`i Supreme Court to transfer the case, but the supreme court declined.
+On June 15, 2021, the ICA vacated the circuit court order denying unsealing, reversed the sanctions, and remanded for a hearing before the circuit court on the Judges for Justice motion to unseal.
 Nos.
 CAAP-20-374, SCAP 20-374.